Larry June

 Leonard Eugene Hendricks III (born April 8, 1991), known professionally as Larry June, is an American rapper from San Francisco, California.
-He is best known for his albums Orange Print (2021), Spaceships on the Blade (2022), and The Great Escape (2023), and has toured with musicians such as Cousin Stizz, Berner, Curren$y, and Post Malone.
-June has released 19 underground projects, and is currently an independent artist, having previously been signed to Warner Records.
+He is best known for his albums Orange Print (2021), Spaceships on the Blade (2022), and The Great Escape (2023), and has toured with fellow rappers including Cousin Stizz, Berner, Curren$y, and Post Malone.
+June has self-released 19 projects, and was briefly signed to Warner Records from 2015 to 2017.

 Early life

 Larry Eugene Hendricks III is originally from San Francisco's Bayview Hunters Point neighborhood, specifically Harbor road (also home to RBL Posse and Prezi).
 He was born to teenage parents.
 At the age of five, he moved to Atlanta, Georgia, where he stayed until the age of 15, though he would return to visit family in San Francisco every summer.
 After middle school, June attended high school at Jesse Bethel High School in Vallejo, California.
 His father dabbled in rap, which influenced June.
 He would distribute CD's with his music to schools in his area, and found a breakthrough after selling his music to a Rasputin Music store in Berkeley.
 June later dropped out of high school to focus on making music.